 4) Take a Spring Safari – let us arrange a local Naturalist/Licensed guide to take you on a personalized back country tour on snowshoes, cross-country skis, or just a hike for a once in a lifetime experience!
 Or learn to fly-fish with a pro in a unique picturesque water location personally planned for your level of experience and enthusiasm.
 See the area from the local point of view.

 5) Shop till you drop!
 Check out the multitude of outlets at Exit 20….
 Or if you prefer the more rural independent options; check out ….
-Hudson River Trading Co in North Creek, Rustic Designs Pottery on Friends Lake Road in Chestertown and two other potters very close by; Fawn Ridge Pottery on the other side of Friends Lake and Red Truck Clayworks on Route 9 just south of Chestertown.
+Hudson River Trading Co in North Creek, Rustic Designs Pottery in Chestertown and a pottery; Fawn Ridge Pottery off Potter Brook Road in Chestertown.
 Miss Hestors above Main St Ice Cream (also in Chestertown) is a great gift shop, Clen’s Collectibles is in Riparius is another not-to-be-missed along with the Scenic Outlook Studios (sculpture and lots more!).
 A personal favorite of mine is the Riverside Gallery in Warrensburg.

 6) Take a walk right here – out the front door – its quiet and beautiful – you’ll be delightfully surprised to find some fresh green poking out!
 Check out walking along the train tracks or over at the ski bowl.

 7) Horseback riding; go over hill and dale at Circle B Ranch in nearby Chestertown.
 Check out Main Street Ice Cream for lunch (or just ice cream!) afterwards.
 Don’t forget to check out the really nice gift shop upstairs.